1 Samuel 11: The threat of the Ammonites (11:1–3)

-For this narrative, 4QSam^{a} (among the Dead Sea Scrolls; from first century BCE) and the writing of Josephus from first century CE, provide a background information that Nahash king of the Ammonites have subdued Israel's Transjordanian tribes (Gadites and Reubenites) and gouged the right eye of his captives (cf. 11:2 for explanation), but 7000 Israelites escaped and hid in Jabesh-Gilead, so now Nahash came to threaten the city.
-Significantly, Jabesh-Gilead was the only town refusing the call of arms in previous time (Judges 21), so now their chance of receiving help from other Israel tribes were slim, and that's probably why Nahash allowed them seven days to send messengers to try asking.
-Due to their prior refusal to join the call to arms, the people of Jabesh-Gilead were slaughtered by other tribes, except for 400 virgin girls who were left alive and given to be the wives of the survivors of the tribe of Benjamin (among 600 men) for a separate slaughter by the Israel tribes, so were it not for the inhabitants of Jabesh Gilead, the tribe of Benjamin would be annihilated.
+For this narrative, 4QSam^{a} (among the Dead Sea Scrolls; from first century BCE) and the writings of Josephus from the first century CE, provide background information that Nahash, king of the Ammonites, had subdued Israel's Transjordanian tribes (Gadites and Reubenites) and gouged out the right eyes of his captives (cf. 11:2 for explanation), but 7000 Israelites escaped and hid in Jabesh-Gilead, so now Nahash came to threaten the city.
+Significantly, Jabesh-Gilead was the only town that had previously refused the call to arms (Judges 21), so now their chance of receiving help from the other Israelite tribes was slim, and that's probably why Nahash allowed them seven days to send messengers to try asking.
+Due to their prior refusal to join the call to arms, the people of Jabesh-Gilead were slaughtered by the other tribes, except for 400 virgin girls who were left alive and given to be the wives of the survivors of the tribe of Benjamin (among 600 men) who had escaped a separate slaughter by the Israelite tribes.
+Thus, if it were not for the inhabitants of Jabesh Gilead, the tribe of Benjamin would have been annihilated.